 - 1. Were under the age of 31 as of June 15, 2012; - 2.
 Came to the United States before reaching your 16th birthday; - 3.
-Have continuously resided in the United States since June 15, 2007, up to the present time: - 4.
+Have continuously resided in the United States since June 15, 2007, up to the present time; - 4.
 Were physically present in the United States on June 15, 2012, and at the time of making your request for consideration of deferred action with USCIS; - 5.
 Entered without inspection before June 15, 2012, or your lawful immigration status expired as of June 15, 2012; - 6.
-Are currently in school, have graduated or obtained a certificate of completion from high school, have obtained a general education development (GED) certificate, or are an honorably discharged veteran of the Coast Guard or Armed Forces of the United States; and - Have not been convicted of a felony, significant misdemeanor, three or more other misdemeanors, and do not otherwise pose a threat to national security or public safety.

-Individuals may begin to request consideration of deferred action for childhood arrivals on August 15, 2012.
-Please do not file before August 15.
-If you file early, your request will be rejected.
-Individuals can call USCIS at 1-800-375-5283 with questions or to request more information on the deferred action for childhood arrivals process or visit www.uscis.gov.
+Are currently in school, have graduated or obtained a certificate of completion from high school, have obtained a general education development (GED) certificate, or are an honorably discharged veteran of the Coast Guard or Armed Forces of the United States; and - 7.
+Have not been convicted of a felony, significant misdemeanor, three or more other misdemeanors, and do not otherwise pose a threat to national security or public safety. - Individuals can call USCIS at 1-800-375-5283 with questions or to request more information on the deferred action for childhood arrivals process or visit www.uscis.gov.